AnwarXahid/anwarxahid.github.io/_pages/about.md

 I worked on a range of projects in domains such as operating systems, data science, machine learning, computer vision and web development.
 Under the guidance of **Dr. Abu Sayed Md.
-Latiful Hoque** of BUET, I was able to get a respectable government fund.
+Latiful Hoque** of BUET, I was able to get a respectable government fund back in 2020.
 Our work was published at the **23rd ICCIT**.

 Besides computer science, I have interest in history, religion, and philosophy.
 Reading something is like drinking water to me, I can't live without read and think.
 I am a very good actor,